pherrymason/PHP-po-parser/readme.md

 ```

 ## Save Changes back to a file
-Use `PoCompiler` to together with `FileSystem` to save a catalog back to a file:
+Use `PoCompiler` together with `FileSystem` to save a catalog back to a file:

 ```
 $fileHandler = new FileSystem('en.po');